kalagam1/waph-kalagam1/hackathon2/README.md

 ii.
 Displaying Custom Information

+After identifying the correct number of columns, I crafted a UNION SELECT payload to display my own details on the web page.
+I inserted my username, full name, and section into the respective columns using the payload:
-I replaced the columns with my own data: .../product.php?id=1 UNION SELECT "kalagam1", "Mahitha", "M6"
+.../product.php?id=1 UNION SELECT "kalagam1", "Mahitha", "M6"
+The application reflected this data on the page, proving that arbitrary user-controlled input could be injected and displayed, reinforcing the severity of the vulnerability.

 ![level 4](../images/h2b.2.2.jpeg)